 Just like many of life’s trickiest questions, this one doesn’t have a straightforward answer either.
 And the answer is that it’s a “matter of opinion”.

 So here’s what “natural” means to us, when it comes to skincare ingredients.

-Any ingredient needs to tick all of these boxes before it makes it into a Happy Skincare formula.
+Any ingredient needs to tick all of these boxes before it makes it into a Woohoo Skincare formula.